-But if you want to support the largest possible audience then you’ll want Autoprefixer.
-This can be installed via the Sublime package manager with just a few clicks, and it’s even easier to add into your codebase.
+But if you want to support the largest possible audience, then you’ll want Autoprefixer.
+This can be installed via the Sublime package manager with just a few clicks, and it’s even easier to add to your codebase.

 Sublime comes with a couple default themes with certain syntax highlighting styles.
 But you may want to add more into your arsenal and that’s where Themr can help.

 This small add-on lets you sort through available UI themes and organize them according to your favorites, even assigning keyboard shortcuts if needed.